I’m an award-winning Canadian journalist and the bestselling author of The Heart of a Superfan.

 Currently, I’m the First Person Producer for CBC News, where I commission, edit and fact-check personal essays for a national audience.
+I also enjoy mentoring and teaching, both at CBC and as an instructor at the University of British Columbia and the University of King’s College.

 I was born in India, have lived in Oman, England and Toronto, and now call Vancouver home.
+On a sunny day, I’ll likely be kayaking, hiking or biking around the Stanley Park seawall.
+On a rainy day, I enjoy reading and looking at cat reels.

 I am a creative storyteller with a passion for human-interest stories and strong narrative arcs.
 As a producer, I’m skilled at finding the emotional heart of the story and identifying the missing elements that, if included, make the final content unforgettable.
-As a proven team player and strong leader, I am keen to share my knowledge and learn from others.

 Here are some of the awards I have won for my journalism: